NGSEP/NGSEPcore/README.txt

 -------------------
-This module allows to compare the genotype calls included in two different VCF files, calculating the number and percentage of homozygous and heterozygous diffrences between every pair of samples.
-Default values are thought for detecting duplicated (or very similar) samples (for a full output use -g 0 -d 100).
+This module allows to compare the genotype calls included in two different VCF files, calculating the number and percentage of homozygous and heterozygous differences between every pair of samples.
 This writes to standard output a tab-delimited report with the following fields:

 1. Id sample VCF 1
 2. Id sample VCF 2